DiaperHugger/BedWetter/README.md

 This project is part of a collaborative effort to create a "Bed Wetting Simulator". https://www.adisc.org/forum/threads/bed-wetting-simulator-updates.151608/ for discussion and help.
 PLEASE READ AND ABIDE BY THE FORUM RULES!!
 18+ COMMUNITY!!
 Code at https://github.com/DiaperHugger/BedWetter.
 V0.3.1 Updated 5/23/21

+THIS CODE COMES WITH NO IMPLIED WARRANTY!!
+USE AT YOUR OWN RISK!!

 This device is intended to simulate the experience of bed wetting with the appropriate hardware.
 This version is intended for Arduino UNO + LCD Shield with buttons.
 This version supports a pump relay as well as a secondary relay that can be temperature controls.